 - 1. When applying for a jobseeker's payment the following checklist will help you in making your claim: Apply as soon as you can when you finish work, i.e. the first day you are unemployed.
 The first three days of every new claim are called waiting days and you do not receive payment for these days.
 If you are applying for a means tested payment you will be asked for your own and your spouse/partner's recent bank statements and/or payslips and any other documentation that relate to your means. - 2.
-You will need to bring your passport or driver's licence (available at a reduced fee for Social Welfare claimants from the General Registrar's Office, Lombard Street, Dublin 2) as proof of your identity.
+You will need to bring your passport or driver's licence as proof of your identity.
 You may also need proof of your address if the address the Department has on their system is different to your current address eg. a household bill (gas, ESB etc.), bank statement or tax document. - 3.
 Bring your P45 or a letter from your employer stating the last day you worked. - 4.
-For Jobseeker's Benefit, you will also need to bring your most recent P60 (the record of your earnings in the tax year). - 5.
 On the application form you will be asked about the type of work you are looking for, what times you are available for work and the efforts you have made in seeking work.
-Be flexible in your answers and always think through the implications of what you are saying.
-You must show that you are looking for full-time work and that you are willing to accept any reasonable offer of employment based on your skills, qualifications and experience.
+Be as accurate as possible in your answers and always think through the implications of what you are saying.
+You must show that you are looking for fultime work and that you are willing to accept any reasonable offer of employment based on your skills, qualifications and experience.
 You must also show that you are willing to look at different types of work (see Genuinely Seeking Work in this Chapter).
-If you are in payment, your claim will be reviewed by the office from time
+If you are in payment, your claim will be reviewed by the office from time to time so you should keep details of any emails or letter from employers and jobs that you have applied for.

-- to time so you should keep details of any emails or letter from employers and jobs that you have applied for. - 6.
-While you are waiting for a decision on your Jobseeker's claim, and if your income is not enough to meet your needs, you can apply for a means tested Supplementary Welfare Allowance payment.
-Applications for SWA payments should be made to the Community Welfare Officer at your local Health Centre. - Community Welfare Officers may not make 'interim' Social Welfare payments while awaiting decisions.
-If you are refused an SWA payment you should apply to the CWO for a Basic Weekly Payment, Exceptional Needs Payment (ENP) or Urgent Needs Payment (UNP) (see chapter 2) on the grounds that you have no income or means of support through no fault of your own.
-If you are refused you have the right to appeal contact the INOU or your local Resource Centre for information and assistance. - 7.
-If you are in receipt of full-rate One-Parent Family Payment, Widow's or Widower's Pension or Deserted Wife's Benefit you can still claim JB (if you have the right number of contributions and satisfy the normal JB qualification conditions).
+- 5. While you are waiting for a decision on your Jobseeker's claim, and if your income is not enough to meet your needs, you can apply for a means tested Supplementary Welfare Allowance payment.
+Applications for SWA payments should be made to the Community Welfare Officer at your local Health Centre. - If you are refused an SWA payment you should apply to the CWO, in your local health centre, for a Basic Weekly Payment.
+Also, under the legislation governing the scheme, the HSE may make a single payment to meet an exceptional need to people on Social Welfare or HSE payments.

+This is a once-off payment to meet an unforeseen or special need that cannot be met from a persons basic income.
+Assistance in the form of an Urgent Needs Payment (UNP) can be also made to persons who would not normally be entitled to SWA, to assist, for example in cases of flood damage with immediate needs such as food, clothing, fuel, household goods and perhaps shelter.
+Contact the INOU or your local Resource Centre for information and assistance.

+6. If you are in receipt of full-rate One-Parent Family Payment, Widow's or Widower's Pension or Deserted Wife's Benefit you can still claim JB (if you have the right number of contributions and satisfy the normal JB qualification conditions).
 In this case you would receive half the personal rate of JB along with your other payment.
 You will be required to satisfy all of the conditions of JB to qualify for this payment.